deutschebank/fluxnova-docs-manual/content/update/rolling-update.md

 ### 2.2 Update

-In this step the Flowave library version is updated on an isolated node.
+In this step the Fluxnova library version is updated on an isolated node.
 The exact way to achieve this depends on the environment:

-* When using an embedded process engine, the application bundling the Flowave libraries needs to be re-packaged with the new version of the libraries and re-deployed.
+* When using an embedded process engine, the application bundling the Fluxnova libraries needs to be re-packaged with the new version of the libraries and re-deployed.
 * When using a shared process engine, the libraries and applications deployed to the application server need to be updated.

 After the update is complete, the node can be brought back up.